gear-foundation/academy/docs/14-async-communication/distributed-transactions.md

 Programs in the Gear Protocol interact and create distributed transactions involving processes across actors and their respective states.
 In our case, operations occur across actors and their states.
 The distributed transactions must have the following features:

-- **Atomicity**: All data changes are treated as a single operations, i.e, either all of the modifications are made or none.
+- **Atomicity**: All data changes are treated as a single operation, i.e., all the modifications are made or none.
-- **Consistency**: This property implies the state of data is consistent when a transaction begins and ends.
+- **Consistency**: This property implies the data state is consistent when a transaction begins and ends.

-In Ethereum transactions, global state changes happen only when all executions complete successfully.
-If an error occurs, the state changes are rolled back, as if the transaction never happened.
+In Ethereum transactions, global state changes happen only when all executions are completed successfully.
+If an error occurs, the state changes are rolled back as if the transaction never happened.

 Now, consider the code below:

 ```rust
 static mut COUNTER: u32 = 0;